National Debt Relief: 2024 Review

 Customer experience and reviews

-Comparatively, New Era Debt Solutions, one of National Debt Relief’s top competitors, has an average 4.92/5 stars from BBB customer reviews.
-New Era Debt Solutions also has a very low complaint rate, with just 4 complaints in the last three years.
-Freedom Debt Relief, another top competitor, has an average 4.34 out of 5 stars from BBB customer reviews.
-They have had 357 customer complaints in the past three years.
+Comparatively, New Era Debt Solutions, one of National Debt Relief’s top competitors, has an average 4.93 out of 5 stars from BBB customer reviews.
+New Era Debt Solutions also has a very low complaint rate, with just three complaints in the last three years.
+Freedom Debt Relief, another top competitor, has an average 4.47 out of 5 stars from BBB customer reviews.
+It received 354 customer complaints in the past three years.

 Overall, National Debt Relief is a highly rated and accredited debt relief company whose scores and customer reviews are on par with its top competitors.